Kea 2.7.4

 • Description: this callout is executed after the server has selected a lease and has formed a host name to associate with the lease and/or use as the basis for the FQDN for DNS updates (if enabled), but before the lease has been committed or any NameChangeRequests have been generated to send to kea-dhcp-ddns.
 Thus it provides an opportunity to alter the host name as well as whether or not forward and/or reverse updates are enabled.

-Upon entry into the callout, the arguments hostname,fwd_update, and rev_update have been set by the server based on the client packet, and various configuration values (e.g host reservations, DDNS behavioral parameters, etc).
+Upon entry into the callout, the arguments hostname,fwd-update, and rev-update have been set by the server based on the client packet, and various configuration values (e.g host reservations, DDNS behavioral parameters, etc).
 Upon return from the callout, any changes to these values will be applied as follows:

 • If hostname has changed it will be used to update the outbound FQDN option (option 39) if it exists, and used as the FQDN sent in DNS updates

-• Forward DNS update(s) will be done if fwd_update is true (and kea-dhcp-ddns connectivity is enabled)
+• Forward DNS update(s) will be done if fwd-update is true (and kea-dhcp-ddns connectivity is enabled)

-• Reverse DNS update(s) will be done if rev_update is true (and kea-dhcp-ddns connectivity is enabled)
+• Reverse DNS update(s) will be done if rev-update is true (and kea-dhcp-ddns connectivity is enabled)

 • Next step status: Not applicable, its value will be ignored.